-Over Labor Day weekend, nude pictures of celebrities like Jennifer Lawrence, Kirsten Dunst, and Kate Upton spread across the web.
+A second round of nude celebrity photos has leaked, and this time the targets include Kim Kardashian, Gabrielle Union, and Rihanna, among others.
+Over Labor Day weekend, the first set of hacked nude photos from stars like Jennifer Lawrence, Kirsten Dunst, and Kate Upton spread across the web.
 Many people, including the celebrities themselves, have blamed security flaws in Apple's iCloud system for letting hackers access the images.

 Thank you iCloud